adambard/learnxinyminutes-docs/fortran95.html.markdown

     function func2(a,b,c) result(f)    !return variable declared to be 'f'. implicit none
-        integer, intent(in) :: a,b    !can declare and enforce that variables !are not modified by function.
+        integer, intent(in) :: a,b    !can declare and enforce that variables !are not modified by the function.
         integer, intent(inout) :: c
-        integer :: f     !function return type declared inside function. integer :: cnt = 0    !GOTCHA - initialisation implies variable is !saved between function calls.
+        integer :: f     !function return type declared inside the function. integer :: cnt = 0    !GOTCHA - initialisation implies variable is !saved between function calls.
         f = a + b - c